conda-incubator/conda-pypi/docs/why/conda-vs-pypi.md

 `conda-meta`.
 This serves as a way to easily identify everything that is currently installed because each JSON file represents a package installed in that environment.

-Tools using PyPI (e.g. `pip`) do not store metadata about the installed packages in single location like `conda-meta`.
-Instead, they rely on the presence of `.dist-info` folders often found directly next to the Python source code in the `lib/<python-version>/site-packages/` directory.
+Tools such as `pip` that follow the Database of Installed Python Distributions standard ([PEP 376](https://peps.python.org/pep-0376/)) do not store metadata about installed packages in a single central database like `conda-meta`.
+Instead, each installed distribution has its own `.dist-info` directory located in `lib/<python-version>/site-packages/`, containing metadata files like METADATA, RECORD, and INSTALLER that track the distribution's files and installation details.

 The good thing is that conda Python packages will normally install this directory when the package is installed.
 This means that `pip` installations on top of an existing